Outcall

 Allow a tightly-scoped path (plaintext HTTP only)

 This pattern only works for plaintext HTTP.
-For an HTTPS API like api.anthropic.com, method and path are sealed inside the TLS tunnel and cannot be matched.
+For an HTTPS API, http.method and http.path are sealed inside the TLS tunnel and cannot be matched.

 version: "1"